timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 # Background
 One of the oft-touted benefits of Go is that applications written in it are easily deployed because they are statically complied.
-A lot of this benefit goes away if you need to manage the location and permissions on a bunch of static files needed by the running web application.
+A lot of this benefit goes away if you need to manage the location and permissions on a bunch of files needed to run a web application.

 The solution is to compile any necessary files into the application binary itself.
-This can be in Go by using a byte slice literal containing the [string representation](https://golang.org/ref/spec#String_literals) of the bytes in a file.
+This can be done in Go by using a byte slice literal containing the [string representation](https://golang.org/ref/spec#String_literals) of the bytes in a file.